KonstantinosFan/Local-vs-Cloud-A-NetConfEval-based-evaluation-on-Small-Language-Models/README.md

 Network configuration is one of the most error-prone and time-consuming tasks in network operations.
-Large Language Models (LLMs) have shown promise in automating this process, but existing work — including NetConfEval — has exclusively evaluated closed-source, cloud-based models such as GPT-4 and GPT-3.5-Turbo.
+Large Language Models (LLMs) have shown promise in automating this process, but existing work, including NetConfEval has exclusively evaluated closed-source, cloud-based models such as GPT-4 and GPT-3.5-Turbo.
 These models require sending potentially sensitive network configurations to external APIs, which raises serious privacy and security concerns for operators managing critical infrastructure.

-This paper asks a simple but unanswered question: can a free, locally-run Small Language Model do the same job?
+This project was developed as part of the research paper submitted for the graduate course CS-533 - Introduction to Research on Computer Networks which asks a simple but unanswered question: can a free, locally-run Small Language Model do the same job?

-We reproduce two tasks from the NetConfEval benchmark — Formal Specification Translation and Conflict Detection — using Llama-3 8B and Mistral 7B served locally via Ollama on a standard MacBook Air M4 with 16GB of RAM.
+I reproduce two tasks from the NetConfEval benchmark — Formal Specification Translation and Conflict Detection — using Llama-3 8B and Mistral 7B served locally via Ollama on a standard MacBook Air M4 with 16GB of RAM.
 No cloud infrastructure was used for local model